Who We Are

 email: travis at climateandenergy dot org

-Jessica Travis is a Program Director at the Climate + Energy Project with a focus on building community-driven pathways to Energy Justice and Climate Resilience.
-An advocate for equity in outdoor recreation, natural resources, and water conservation for nearly 20 years, Jessica has led the state of Kansas in building community partnerships for outdoor recreation, creating aquatic education programs for urban families, reducing the impacts of agricultural production on water resources, and achieving the designation of the Arkansas River in Kansas as a National Water Trail by the National Park Service.
+Jess Travis is a Program Director at the Climate + Energy Project with a focus on building community-driven pathways to Energy Justice and Climate Resilience.
+An advocate for equity in outdoor recreation, natural resources, and water conservation for nearly 20 years, Jess has led the state of Kansas in building community partnerships for outdoor recreation, creating aquatic education programs for urban families, reducing the impacts of agricultural production on water resources, and achieving the designation of the Arkansas River in Kansas as a National Water Trail by the National Park Service.
 She lives in Pratt, Kansas and calls the Arkansas River Watershed and Ninnescah River Valley home.

 Allison Thomas